mleonhard/tokimark/Readme.md

 5. Connect to any trusted tokimark server and call Get-Containing-Block RPC with the block hash and timestamp.
-6. Confirm that the returned block contains the block hash and its timestamp that is not before the block timestamp.
+6. Confirm that the returned block contains the block hash and its timestamp is not before the block timestamp.
 7. Optionally, repeat with multiple tokimark servers.

 ## Verify an Offline Tokimark